Banyule Youth Services

 04. Publishing & Licensing

 What is music publishing?
 Music publishing is the management of copyrighted music that gets used commercially.
-A publisher is responsible for things like the collection
+This can be done independently or through utilising the

 >